Practice Areas

 • Increased aggression or rebellious behavior.

-• Reverting to younger behaviors that they have already outgrown – for instance, a four-year-old suddenly starts to suck his thumb
+• Reverting to younger behaviors that they have already outgrown – for instance, a 4-year-old suddenly starts to suck his thumb

 • Inappropriate interest in sexual matters